ehanahamed/quizfreely/docs/dev/production/api-setup.md

 Run the commands in [quizfreely/config/db/quizfreely-db-setup.sql](../../../config/db/quizfreely-db-setup.sql) to setup all the users, schemas, tables, & functions.
 You can just copy and paste all the commands from the file into the database shell.

-We used sparse-checkout to clone the repository, so you will NOT find `config/` on your/our cloned copy.
-Only `api/` (and/or `web/`) will exist on your/our cloned copy.
-You can get `quizfreely-db-setup.sql` from Quizfreely's Codeberg/GitHub.

 After you run those commands, there will be a user named `quizfreely_api`.
 We need to set its password:
 ```sh
 \password quizfreely_api